hbvj99/EPAAirPollution/README.md

 # EPANepalData
 Air pollution data by EPA for the year 2017.
-The locations include US Embassy Nepal and Phora Durbar Kathmandu.
+The locations includes US Embassy Nepal and Phora Durbar Kathmandu.